spacl-ua/DiffDL/README.md

 ```

 ## Contact
-This project is maintained by [Your Lab/Institution].
-For questions, please contact [Your Email].
+This project is maintained by Bilgin Lab at University of Arizona.
+For questions, please contact bilgin@arizona.edu.